SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The value of USDN comes from assets (a specific ERC20 token) stored in the protocol's vault.
 This can be any token for which a price oracle is available and for which the balance does not change over time without transfer.
-For the first release of the protocol, the token is #gls("wsteth").
+For the first release of the protocol, the token is @wsteth.

 == Price <sec:token_price>